-The Lithuanian Centre for Quality Assessment in Higher Education has invited four experts and one representative of students (hereinafter called Expert Team) from Estonia, Latvia, and Lithuania, to review and assess the Technologies of Electronic Publishing professional bachelor non-university study programme (653E14002) at the Alytus College (further AC) The programme is organized by the Faculty of Information and Communication Technologies (hereinafter called Faculty).
+The Lithuanian Centre for Quality Assessment in Higher Education has invited four experts and one representative of students (hereinafter called Expert Team) from Estonia, Latvia, and Lithuania, to review and assess the Computer Network Administration professional bachelor study programme (653E14003) at the Alytus College (further AC).
+The programme is organized by the Faculty of Information and Communication Technologies (hereinafter called Faculty).
 Institutional structure of AC enables to involve required teachers from all the faculties and departments of AC.